NickCrews/spacy-address/README.md

 "United States Thoroughfare, Landmark, and Postal Address Data Standard (Publication 28)".
 See [labels.py](./labels.py) for details

-## Goals/Why
+## Goals

 I have tried using various probabilstic address parsers/taggers.
+None of them quite suited my needs.
+Here is what I was aiming for

+- Speed: I am doing bulk processing, I want to parse 10s of millions of addresses in <5 minutes
+- Support for PO Boxes.
+- Support for finegrained tagging, eg split "Aspen Avenue" into ("Aspen", StreetName), ("Avenue", StreetPostType).
+  I need this for performing entity resolution, I only really care about the street name.
+- Python API
+- An installation story that isn't a total pain.

-Here is an incomplete list of how this project compares with each of those:
+Here is an incomplete list of how this project compares with some other projects I've tried:

+## Comparison vs Peers

 ### [Libpostal](https://github.com/openvenues/libpostal)

 - appears fairly unmaintained.
 It still works, but mostly all development appears to keep the lights on.
 - pain in the butt to deploy.
-You have to build from source using git, no `pip`.
+You have to build from source using git, gcc, no `pip`.
 - Requires a few GB of data (this amount might not be totally correct, but anyways a lot)
 - it's not thread safe, and hard to integrate with other projects.
 See https://github.com/Maxxen/duckdb-postal/issues/1